Sunei Dam

 Sunei Dam is a dam located in Odisha, India.Sunei Dam is located at latitude 21° 28‘ N, longitude 87° 28’ E, at Salchua village of Kaptipada block, about 21 km south of Udala town.
 The drainage area of Sunei up to the confluence with the Burhabalanga river is nearly 1200 km^{2}, while the catchment area of the dam site is 227 km sq.

 History

 The Sunei irrigation project was conceived in 1963 to establish a reservoir system along the Sono river and its tributaries to support agriculture with sufficient water supply.
 Construction of the Sunei irrigation system began in 1977 and was completed by 1987.
-Initially, it was intended to cover 7,200 hectares, but in the 1980s, the service area was expanded to the 12,500 hectares.
+Initially, it was intended to cover 7,200 hectares, but in the 1980s, the service area was expanded to 12,500 hectares.
 This extension included the Barahmpur area of Balasore district, extending from Radho Dam, the terminal point of the Sunei irrigation project.
 The reservoir was filled in 1983, with full operation of the Mayurbhanj portion achieved in 1990, followed by the Balasore portion in 1992.